Chexmate45/TrueImageAi/README.md

 then
-have a image file of a cat or dog in the same folder as all of these files then run testdogcat.py [Name of image file] and there you go top stuufff
+have a image file of a cat or dog in the same folder as all of these files then run testdogcat.py [Name of image file] and there you go top stuuffff